All journals that are part of KB's agreements on publishing Open Access can be found via Journal Finder.

 The Royal Danish Library has signed a four-year agreement with Springer covering the period (March) 2023-2026.

-The agreement includes the option to publish without APC payment in a number of Springer's hybrid and gold journals.
+The agreement includes the option to publish without APC payment in a number of Springer's journals.

 NOTE!